millerlp/rtide/README.md

 `rtide` is an R package to calculate tide heights based on tide station harmonics.

-It includes the harmonics for 637 US stations.
+It includes the harmonics for 637 US stations which are derived from XTide <http://www.flaterco.com/xtide/>.

 Usage
 -----